 "In drawing up its regulations, we hope to set down nothing harsh, nothing burdensome." - Rule of St. Benedict

-I'm the pastor of the Hazelwood Christian Church (Disciples of Christ) in Muncie, Indiana.
-I'm originally from Missouri, and I've been in ministry for more than 15 years, with stops in Texas, Montana, and New York State, and NW Indiana.
+I'm a pastor in the Christian Church (Disciples of Christ) in Spokane, Washington.
+I'm originally from Missouri, and I've been in ministry for more than 20 years, with stops in Texas, Montana, and New York State, and Indiana.

 Rule of St. Benedict?